-- Any SaaS vendor serving the veterinary market may submit a product.
+- Any SaaS vendor serving the veterinary market may submit a software listing.

-- Consultants, resellers, or third party agents should have written permission from the software vendor before submitting.
+- Consultants, resellers, or third-party agents should have written permission from the vendor or provider before submitting.

 - Open source or free tools are welcome if they are actively supported.